DevanshPaliwal/Neuro-Ed/Readme.md

+# NeuroEd
-Welcome to AmongUs - A curated education platform
+**Welcome to NeuroEd** - A curated education platform for the neurodivergent kids